-In February 2020, the Swiss government (i.e., the Federal Council) has instructed the Federal Department of Economic Affairs, Education and Research to prepare a revision of the Cartel Act.
-The merger control regime is one of the main elements of that intended revision.
-More concretely, the revision shall aim at replacing the current substantive assessment of concentrations, i.e., the assessment whether a concentration creates or strengthens a dominant position liable to eliminate effective competition, with the Significant Impediment to Effective Competition (SIEC) test.
+In November 2021, the Swiss government (i.e., the Federal Council) has published a preliminary draft of a partial revision of the Cartel Act for public consultation.
+The merger control regime is one of the main elements of that intended partial revision.

+More concretely, the partial revision shall replace the current substantive assessment of concentrations, i.e., the assessment whether a concentration creates or strengthens a dominant position liable to eliminate effective competition, with the Significant Impediment to Effective Competition (SIEC) test.
 This would mean that the threshold for the COMCO to intervene in concentrations would be lowered.
 Under the SIEC test, already a creation or strengthening of a dominant position may justify an intervention by the competition authorities.